Play Freedom Trail with DP

 subProblem = self.dp(ring, k, key, j + 1)

-# choose the option with the minimum total number of operations
+# choose the overall minimum number of operations

 # add one because pressing the button is also an operation